Current odyssey

 January

-Back in action: January was like an amazing much-needed magical vacation back home, and now I am back and it feels good.
+Back in action: January was like an amazing, much-needed, magical vacation back home, and now I am back, and it feels good.
 I met my cousins, family and relatives, ate a bunch of good Indian food, and spent a lot of time with my friends, still unsure how a month went by and if I was ready to get back to work.
 My sister got married, and I can’t stop digesting this.
-She is just six months older than me, and we grew up together, inseparable.
+She is just six months older than I, and we grew up together, inseparable.
 I am happy for her, but it feels like a part of me is missing.
 I can’t wait to finish things here and rush back home.

-Currently reading The Short Case for Nvidia Stock by Jeffrey Emanuel which explains how Deepseek, an open-source LLM just killed it in the LLM space.
-The training of DeepSeek-V3 required less than $6 million worth of computing power with Nvidia H800 chips, which is 20 to 50 times cheaper than the cost of training similar models by OpenAI and Anthropic.
+Currently reading The Short Case for Nvidia Stock by Jeffrey Emanuel, which explains how Deepseek, an open-source LLM, just killed it in the LLM space.
+The training of DeepSeek-V3 required less than $6 million worth of computing power with Nvidia H800 chips, which is 20 to 50 times cheaper than the cost of training similar models by OpenAi and Anthropic.
 On Monday, January 27, 2025, the stock closed at $118.42, marking a 17% drop from the previous close.
-This decline erased nearly $600 billion from NVIDIA’s market capitalization, setting a record for the largest single-day loss in U.S. history.
+This decline erased nearly $600 billion from NVIDIA’s market capitalisation, setting a record for the largest single-day loss in U.S. history.
 The stock’s decline was attributed to a combination of factors, including a broader market sell-off, concerns about the company’s growth prospects, and a downgrade from analysts at Morgan Stanley.

 Taking a break: